NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 C. Tailoring of Advisory Services and Client Imposed Restrictions

-Investment and financial planning advice are provided by BrightPlan’s proprietary software and algorithms, which were developed in collaboration with Plancorp, LLC (“Plancorp”), and are overseen and monitored by BrightPlan’s Investment Committee.
+Investment and financial planning advice are provided by BrightPlan’s proprietary software and algorithms, which were developed in collaboration with Plancorp, LLC ("Plancorp"), and are overseen and monitored by BrightPlan’s Investment Committee.
 Plancorp is an SEC registered investment advisor and strategic partner of BrightPlan.
-Please see Items 8 and 10 for more details.
+Please see Items 10 for more details.

 When a client signs up for BrightPlan’s services through www.brightplan.com, the client will be required to input information about his or her finances, life, financial goals, and tolerance for risk.
 BrightPlan’s proprietary software and algorithms use this information to generate investment and financial planning advice, including portfolio recommendations.
 Each portfolio asset allocation strategy is one in a series of asset allocations that range from conservative (lower risk and return potential) to aggressive (higher risk and return potential).